CiaranMoran27/pands-project2021/README.md

 <br/>

 __Boxplot Analysis:__ <br/>
 In addition to the histogram already performed it was considered necessary to visualise the data distriubtion with the same y-axis scaling for each iris feature across all species.
-The boxplot came to mind as a suitable plotting method as it displays the data distribution in a standardized way and yields information on the symmetry and outliers in the dataset (see Plot 3 [FX*]).
+The boxplot came to mind as a suitable plotting method as it displays the data distribution in a standardized way and yields information on the symmetry and outliers in the dataset (see Plot 3 [F5*]).

 <br/>